case2111/phabricator-tools/README.md

 * Provides an endpoint "/sfh/" within phabricator to place and download/view files
 * Requires naming of format [0-9]+.[extension]
 * Currently supports pdf, html, and gzip downloads
+* Copy the php files into the phabricator extensions folder

 ### highlights